Stop the Bleed teaches public to respond in emergency scenarios

 “If the schools are going to ask us, we’re going to need more people to be able to go,” Kimbrell said.
 “We won’t all be able to go at the same time, so we’re trying to train people who volunteered.
 We just brought it to their attention and said, ‘Hey, we’re going to do this, if any of you guys are interested in helping us.’
 And we had quite a few who wanted to help.”

-Kimbrell said both she and Smith are passionate about the training, and Smith said there are many ways in which an emergency situation requires the stoppage of bleeding, and said she even taught her husband the course in concern for his safety.
+Kimbrell said both she and Smith are passionate about the training, and Smith said there are many ways in which an emergency situation requires the stoppage of bleeding.
+She even taught her husband the course in concern for his safety.

 “To me, in 2023, No. 1, because of the violence out there.
 But in our community we have places where, and I know they’re very safe, but where big injuries can occur,” Smith said.
 “So the more people we can help, the better.
 I trained my husband at home without the material, because he rides horses, fixes semis and tractors.
 I couldn’t imagine losing him.
 So I know that other people feel that way.”